projetmbc-tools/for-dev/src2prod/README.md

 About `src2prod`
 ----------------

-This module is useful for people who like to use directly a `src` folder to develop projects and to publish the final product in another folder wich is a "thin" version of the `src` folder.
-If you use `git`, this module will talk with it to do a precise job.
+This module is useful for people who likes to work within a `src` folder to develop projects but at the same time wants to publish the final product in another folder, this directory being a "thin" version of the `src` folder.
+If you use `git`, this module can talk with it to do a better job.

 ### One example - A `Python` project

 #### What we have...

-Let's consider a project of the author named [`TeXitEsay`](https://github.com/projetmbc/tools-for-latex/tree/master/TeXitEasy) which had the more or less following tree structure on August 8, 2021 (this was the very begining of the project).
+Let's consider [`TeXitEasy`](https://github.com/projetmbc/tools-for-latex/tree/master/TeXitEasy) a project of the author named  which had the more or less following tree structure on August 9, 2021 (this was the very begining of the project).

 ~~~
 + changes